nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp3.md

 ## Step 6: Create Google Storage bucket

+The GCP uses Google Storage buckets as file repositories.
+We can copy files from the VM to the bucket so they can be downloaded to a local computer, or we can upload local files to the bucket that can be copied to the VM environment.
+We will practice both use cases in this tutorial.

-Files are stored in buckets in the Google Storage service.
-Buckets can be managed from the graphical user interface (GUI) section of the GCP console and on the command line.
+Buckets can be managed from the graphical user interface (GUI) section of the GCP console or on the command line.
 We will create a bucket and move files on command line and then check them on the GUI.
 To ensure secure transfer of data to/from the cloud, we will use the `gsutil` tool.

 - Make a bucket by using the `gsutil mb` command.
 Google bucket paths always begin with "gs://".
 You must enter a unique name for your bucket (do not use spaces in the name).